Almost Nothing Wasted: How HBO & Rheaply Rewrote the Script for The Righteous Gemstones’ Series Wrap

-Rheaply landed in Charleston, South Carolina in January 2025 with a mission: help HBO Green sustainably decommission The Righteous Gemstones’ (“Gemstones”) four seasons and six years’ worth of assets.
+Rheaply landed in Charleston, South Carolina in January 2025 with a mission: help HBO sustainably decommission The Righteous Gemstones’ (“Gemstones”) four seasons and six years’ worth of assets.
 This included over a million pounds of set materials housed within 180,000 square feet of warehouse space.

 The goal?
 Maximize reuse, amplify donations, and leave the local community better than they found it.